This event has been postponed due to the Coronavirus pandemic. A new date will be announced in due course.

 Topics might include Kuyper’s notion of the Reformed worldview’s contribution to modern science, Kuyper’s attitude toward the tradition of natural philosophy/natural theology, Kuyper’s account of creation and the image of God, his notion of ‘Platonic dualism’, or other aspects of his thought.
 But we also view the Kuyperian tradition as a living (and contested) framework for philosophy, theology, and science.
 So we welcome constructive papers which develop some Kuyperian themes in conversation with a contemporary scientific discipline or scientific issue.

 Finally, we encourage papers which provide more critical perspectives on the Kuyperian tradition.
 Papers should be written for presentation in about 20 minutes.
-Please submit abstracts of no more than 300 words (along with your name, academic discipline, and institutional affiliation) to firstname.lastname@example.org by 1 June, 2020.
+Registration and abstract submission will be available on the Faraday website this autumn.

 We are pleased to offer several generous bursaries (final amounts to be confirmed).
 Priority will be given to graduate students or unwaged academics and those who have had papers accepted.
 To apply for a bursary, send CV and a summary of your reasons for attending the workshop to email@example.com.